queens-py/queens-design/README.md

 - Minimum size: Please do not display the QUEENS logos at less than 24 px (screen) or 7 mm (print) height to ensure legibility.
 - Scale: Ensure the logo is always scaled proportionally.
 Do not display a distorted version of the logo.
 - Clear space: Make sure to keep an appropriate amount of clear space around the logo.
 Do not overlap the logo with text, images, or other elements.
-- Do not try to recreate or modify the QUEENS logo or parts of the logo.
+- Do not try to recreate or modify the QUEENS logos or parts of the logos.

-# Approved Use Cases of the QUEENS Logo
+# Approved Use Cases of the QUEENS Logos
-The QUEENS logo is protected by copyright © 2025 QUEENS.
+The QUEENS logos are protected by copyright © 2025 QUEENS.
 All rights are reserved unless otherwise noted.

 The QUEENS logos may only be used as provided in this repository, without any modification.
 You may only use the QUEENS logos to identify, refer to, or promote the [QUEENS project](https://github.com/queens-py/queens).
 This includes the following purposes: